mattkimber/cargopositor/README.md

 clip area to 255 by setting `mask_original` to `true`.
 This is useful for generating overlay sprites with GoRender, by rendering just the pixels which should be overlaid.

+#### Mask New

+Similar to `mask_original`, but this will instead set all voxels of the *new* object to 255.
+This is useful when you want to overlay things to allow rendering sprites occluded by other objects.

+#### Flip X Axis

+When using repeat, you can set `flip_x` to `true`, and the object will be composited flipped in X. This is useful when compositing objects which are intended to be overlaid with the rear of another object.

 #### Recolouring

 Recolouring is not an operation in itself but is supported by some of